 But as the Space Force prepares to celebrate its fifth anniversary on Dec.
 20, those recruits who initially enlisted as Guardians straight into the service’s Basic Military Training are beginning to take that next step as leaders.

 Recently promoted to the rank of sergeant on July 1, Sgt.
 Scott Adorno, 22nd Space Operations Squadron mission support analyst, and Sgt.
-John Gigler, 62nd Cyberspace Squadron defensive cyber operator, are on such a path as they now take on greater responsibility within their units within Space Delta 6 - Space Access and Cyberspace Operations.
+John Gigler, 62nd Cyberspace Squadron defensive cyber operator, are on such a path as they now take on greater responsibility within their units in Space Delta 6 - Space Access and Cyberspace Operations.

 Sgt.
 Scott Adorno